1567: the heroic defenders of Felsővadász castle

-Let us remember that Hungary was split into three parts: Royal Hungary was ruled by the Habsburgs, East Hungary and Transylvania was in the hand of János Zsigmond while the Ottoman Turks occupied the middle of the kingdom.
+Let us remember that Hungary was split into three parts: Royal Hungary was ruled by the Habsburgs, East Hungary, and Transylvania was in the hand of János Zsigmond while the Ottoman Turks occupied the middle of the kingdom.
 Clashes happened each day.

-The reason for the conflict was that the General of Emperor Habsburg Maximilian, a soldier called Lazarus Schwendi, the Chief Captain of Kassa (Kosice, Kaschau) had marched out and took some debated lands on the Borderland between Royal Hungary and Transylvania.
+The reason for the conflict was that the General of Emperor Habsburg Maximilian, a soldier called Lazarus Schwendi, the Chief Captain of Kassa (Kosice, Kaschau) had marched out and taken some debated lands on the Borderland between Royal Hungary and Transylvania.

 You can read more about General Schwendi here: